drowe67/codec2-dev/README_data.md

 #### Detect voice activity

 When it is possible to determine activity in the voice signal (and it almost always is) this presence can be used to insert a data frame by calling freedv_datatx() instead of freedv_tx()/freedv_codectx().
-This method is used in th freedv_tx demo program when the options --codectx and --datatx are given.
+This method is used in the freedv_mixed_tx demo program.
+When the option --codectx is given the codec2 library is used to determine the activity.

   ```
-   $ ./src/freedv_tx 2400A ../raw/hts1a.raw - --codectx --datatx | src/freedv_data_rx 2400A -
+   $ ./src/freedv_mixed_tx 2400A ../raw/hts1a.raw - --codectx | src/freedv_data_rx 2400A -
+   $ ./src/freedv_mixed_tx 2400A ../raw/hts1a.raw - | src/freedv_data_rx 2400A -
   ```

 The advantage of this method is that the audio is not distorted, there was nothing (or near nothing) to distort.
 A drawback is that constant voice activity may mean there are insufficient frames for data.